Project Team Members

 Dr. Ana Polo-Díaz

-Marie Sklodowska-Curie Fellow at the Department of Archaeology, The University of Sheffield, she is a geoarchaeologist interested in human behavior and settlement patterns during the Late Pleistocene- Holocene, and the impact of climatic fluctuations on cultural changes.
+Maria Zambrano Fellow at Universidad del País Vasco, she is a geoarchaeologist interested in human behavior and settlement patterns during the Late Pleistocene- Holocene, and the impact of climatic fluctuations on cultural changes.
 Her research activity is focused on the micromorphological and microstratigraphical analysis of sediments to investigate site formation processes, combustion residues and related occupation surfaces.

-Postdoctoral Researcher at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain).
+Senior Postdoctoral Researcher in the Hamilton Institute, Maynooth University (Ireland).
 Rowan’s diverse interests lie in multi-disciplinary approaches to understanding economy and human population dynamics in the past.
 This experience includes palaeodietary studies, chronological modelling and the application of GIS to archaeological and chronological problems.
 Prior to coming to IPHES he was part of an ERC-funded team in Queen’s University Belfast, (Northern Ireland) investigating the prehistory of Malta; other recent collaborations include documenting the archaeological evidence for 17th Century migration between Britain and Ireland, studies in prehistoric and early medieval Ireland, and developing methods for working with large and complex radiocarbon datasets.

 Dr. Valéria Romano

-Postdoctoral Researcher at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain).
+Permanent Researcher at Institute of Research for Development (IRD)(Aix-en-Provence, France).
 Valéria is broadly interested in the drivers of social structure and is mainly investigating the processes underlying the spread of technological innovations.
 Her research combines the application of agent-based models, network analysis, and statistical approaches to look at the spatial networks of human communities from the late Paleolithic to the Late Mesolithic periods.

 José Ramón Rabuñal Gayo